vojtechruz/vojtechruzicka-blog/src/posts/angular/05-component-input-output/index.md

 }
 ```

-Nothing new here, we already know how to listen to button clicks, we just call different method based on which of the buttons was clicked.
+Nothing new here.
+We already know how to listen to button clicks.
+We just call a different method based on which of the buttons was clicked.
 Now we need to somehow expose events to the users of our components.

- In our case we can consider two events:
+ In our case, we can consider two events:
- 1. Users accepts cookies - `acceptCookies`
+ 1. User accepts cookies - `acceptCookies`
  2. User declines cookies - `declineCookies`

 Let's define a field for each of them and assign them a new instance of `EventEmmiter`.
-Later, when a button is clicked, we can use one of our emmitters to `.emit()` an event that cookies were either accepted or rejected.
+Later, when a button is clicked, we can use one of our emitters to `.emit()` an event that cookies were either accepted or rejected.

 ```typescript{11,12,15,19}
 @Component({